yungnegev/solid-palmtree/README.md

 ## Description

 This is a fully fledged ecommerce application, using Next.js, sass, sanity and stripe for payment processing.
 The app is fully functional, with a comprehensive layout, shopping cart, payment section and a post payment page.
+Hosted at: https://vercel.com/yungnegev/solid-palmtree

 ## Key lessons